Tre Boston: Professional career

-Carolina Panthers
+Carolina Panthers (first stint)

-The Carolina Panthers selected Boston in the fourth round (128th overall) in the 2014 NFL Draft.
-Boston was the tenth safety drafted in 2014.

 2014

-On May 21, 2014, the Carolina Panthers signed Boston to a four-year, $2.62 million contract that includes a signing bonus of $101,367.
+The Carolina Panthers selected Boston in the fourth round (128th overall) in the 2014 NFL draft.
+He was the tenth safety drafted in 2014.
+On May 21, 2014, the Panthers signed Boston to a four-year, $2.62 million contract that includes a signing bonus of $101,367.

 On June 4, 2014, it was reported that Boston underwent sports hernia surgery and would miss organized team activities after sustaining the injuring during rookie minicamp.
-On July 29, 2014, the Carolina Panthers activated Boston off of their physically unable to perform list.
+On July 29, 2014, the Panthers activated Boston off of their physically unable to perform list.
 Boston suffered an injury during their first practice.
 Throughout training camp, Boston competed to be a backup safety against Robert Lester and Colin Jones.
 Head coach Ron Rivera named Boston the backup free safety, behind Thomas DeCoud, to begin the regular season.